Naushikha/TinyCA/README.md

 Email Address []: info@awesomesoftware.com
 ```

+## Known Issue

+I've recently encountered an issue while using this where the certificate isn't trusted by Google Chrome.
+This can be fixed by swapping in 'IP.1 = $DOMAIN' for 'DNS.1 = $DOMAIN' in the script, and also including in the IPs as domain name + FQDN.

 ## References

 These references were used to build this tiny masterpiece.
 If you are interested or thirsty for more knowledge, go and check them out.